great-expectations/great_expectations/docs/glossary.md

 **Validation Action:** A Python class with a run method that takes the result of validating a Batch against an Expectation Suite and does something with it

-**Validation Operator:** An internal object that can trigger Validation Actions after Validation completes.
+**Validation Operator:** Triggers Validation Actions after Validation completes.

 **Validation Result:** An object generated when data is Validated against an Expectation Suite.